brandonHaipas/BigKeys-Project/README.md

 # BigKeys-Project
-Documentation repository for the BigKeys project, a keyboard for medium sized house animals, mainly dogs, cats and chickens.
+Documentation repository for the BigKeys project, a keyboard for medium sized domestic animals, mainly dogs, cats and chickens.